 Such accounts are confirmed by a growing body of psychological evidence that indicates that supportive social contact, interaction and inclusion are fundamentally important to a minimally decent human life and, more deeply, to human wellbeing.
 For the most part, we need one another; we cannot flourish or even survive without each other.
 These fundamental needs are the ground for a range of rights that we neglect, but should not, including the rights to be part of a network of social connections.

 In our individualistic, western culture, where the romantic image of the great loner prevails, it will take some argumentative muscle to show that we should adopt a different model of the ‘strongest man’.
 We could start with the thought that true strength lies in exposing ourselves to others’ pain and suffering, in being open to intimacy, and in being touched by others’ needs, loves, hates and hopes.
 The strongest person might well be the one who makes herself vulnerable to others while being determined to survive it and become a better person for it.
-The strongest person in the world is she who is most connected.Make a donation
+The strongest person in the world is she who is most connected.Support Aeon: make a one-off donation